 The other – and more widely used – measure of a lake’s size is the lake’s surface acreage.
 By that measure, the world’s largest freshwater lake is North America’s Lake Superior.

 Note: In the United States, an acre foot is a unit of volume used to refer to large-scale bodies of water.
 It is defined by the volume of water needed to cover 1 acre of surface area to a depth of 1 foot.

 You can find many of the the world’s largest lakes (by water volume) on LakeLubbers.
 Note: For some lakes, the water volume data is unknown or does not apply, so you may see fewer lakes than the total 1 articles we have published for New River-Greenbrier Valley Region, WV lakes.

 Thinking about booking a New River-Greenbrier Valley Region, WV lake vacation home rental, cabin or hotel?Use our free interactive vacation rental map to search and compare multiple vacation properties at a glance.
 Enter a lake name, a state or city and then simply click on a listing to compare all similar properties, best rates and availability for your dates.

 Search results: Sort lakes by water volume

-Below are lakes within USA > South > West Virginia > New River-Greenbrier Valley > Compared by water volume.
-This list does not represent all lakes in New River-Greenbrier Valley, only the 1 New River-Greenbrier Valley lake articles we have published on the LakeLubbers website.
+Below are lakes within USA > US South Region > West Virginia > New River-Greenbrier Valley Region, WV > Compared by water volume.
+This list does not represent all lakes in New River-Greenbrier Valley Region, WV, only the 1 New River-Greenbrier Valley Region, WV lake articles we have published on the LakeLubbers website.